qgist/workbench/README.md

 ## Synopsis

-QGIST Work Bench is a QGis plugin for organizing toolbars.
+QGIST Workbench is a QGIS plugin for organizing toolbars and dockwidgets.
 It is part of a larger effort, the [QGIST project](http://www.qgist.org).

 ## Branches